Diversify your practice beyond the Reformer.

 A well-rounded practice develops the body more completely.
 It’s like going to the gym and only using one machine—limited and inefficient.

-Combine Reformer classes with mat work, the Chair, the Ladder Barrel, and occasional private sessions to build resilience, prevent imbalances, and ensure steady progress.
+Combine Reformer classes with Mat work, Chair, and Ladder Barrel, supplemented by occasional private sessions, to build resilience, correct imbalances, and ensure steady progress.

 Previous